Ratos de Porão

 Ratos de Porão (Portuguese for "Basement Rats") is a Brazilian crossover thrash band from São Paulo.
 They were formed in 1981, toured South America, North America, Asia and Europe, and still continue to play today.
 Their core lineup of João Gordo on vocals and Jão on drums and later guitars has remained since virtually the band's beginning.

 History

 Early days

 Ratos de Porão, or simply "RxDxPx", was formed in November 1981, existing in the Brazilian (São Paulo city) punk rock scene (alongside bands such as Olho Seco, Cólera, Inocentes, Garotos Podres, and Lobotomia).
-Directly influenced by the UK 82 hardcore bands such as Discharge, Charged G.B.H., The Varukers and Swedish and Finnish bands such as Anti-Cimex and Kaaos, they started to write songs that criticized Brazilian society, a revolutionary concept at the time.
+Directly influenced by the UK 82 hardcore bands such as Discharge, Charged G.B.H., Chaos U.K., The Varukers and Swedish and Finnish bands such as Anti-Cimex and Kaaos, they started to write songs that criticized Brazilian society, a revolutionary concept at the time.
 Their sound is regarded as one of the rawest of their scene (because other bands such as Cólera and Garotos Podres were more 'punk rock' sounding than 'hardcore punk').